-- Obey the Game Laws.
-They represent the best program our legislators have been able to devise to preserve the continuance of this wonderful sport for next year and the years to come-for all of us. - Be Adequately Armed for the Game You Are Hunting.
-Hunt only with a mechanically safe firearm of sufficient power for the use intended.
-Then bear in mind the ability of that gun to inflict injury to others and yourself. - on someone else's land.
+- 3. Respect the Rights of Property Owners.
+All your hunting will probably be done on someone else's land.
 Put yourself in the landowner's position: wouldn't you like to be asked if it's all right to hunt on your land?
 A few destructive hunters can spoil a fine privilege for everyone else.
 Stay clear of farm buildings, farm animals, farm children.
-Lumbermen and woodcutters have a right to be in the - 4.
-Extend Courtesy to Your Fellow Hunters.
+Lumbermen and woodcutters have a right to be in the woods, too. - Extend Courtesy to Your Fellow Hunters.
 You've probably watched a good hunting dog honor another's point.
 A good hunter should surely be at least as courteous.
-Give the other fellow plenty of room to work in. - Aim Only for a Clean Kill.
+Give the other fellow plenty of room to work in. - 5.
+Aim Only for a Clean Kill.
 A deer is a beautiful, sensitive animal as well as a wary, intelligent prize.
 Never shoot at a deer unless enough of the animal is clearly exposed so that you can hit a vital spot.
 A snap shot at a distant flash of a deer's tail will probably result in either a miss or a wounded deer wandering off to die a slow, wasted, agonizing death.
 Or you may find you've shot another hunter.
-Don't have either on your conscience - Never Forget-Guns Don't Kill by Themselves.
-Always Remember-Practice Hunter Safety.
+Don't have either on your conscience. - Never Forget Guns Don't Kill by Themselves.
+Always Remember - Practice Hunter Safety.